loda-lang/loda-programs/programs/oeis/list3.md

 * [A316569](http://oeis.org/A316569) ([L11 program](316/A316569.asm)): a(n) = Jacobi (or Kronecker) symbol (n, 15).
 * [A316571](http://oeis.org/A316571) ([L08 program](316/A316571.asm)): a(1) = 1; for n > 1: a(n) = smallest number such that (Sum_{k=1..n} a(k)) is divisible by n - 1
 * [A316631](http://oeis.org/A316631) ([L16 program](316/A316631.asm)): Expansion of A(x) = x*(1+3*x^2+x^3+3*x^4+x^6)/(1-x^4)^2.
+* [A316669](http://oeis.org/A316669) ([L15 program](316/A316669.asm)): Squares visited by queen moves on a diagonally numbered board and moving to the lowest available unvisited square at each step.
 * [A316671](http://oeis.org/A316671) ([L10 program](316/A316671.asm)): Squares visited by moving diagonally one square on a diagonally numbered board and moving to the lowest available unvisited square at each step.
 * [A316724](http://oeis.org/A316724) ([L20 program](316/A316724.asm)): Generalized 26-gonal (or icosihexagonal) numbers: m*(12*m - 11) with m = 0, +1, -1, +2, -2, +3, -3, ...
 * [A316725](http://oeis.org/A316725) ([L15 program](316/A316725.asm)): Generalized 27-gonal (or icosiheptagonal) numbers: m*(25*m - 23)/2 with m = 0, +1, -1, +2, -2, +3, -3, ...